pypy/pypy.org/posts/2024/10/jit-peephole-dsl.rst

   structure already, and we probably can't afford a full one in terms of compile time costs, but maybe we can have two thirds or something?

-- The DSL isn't integrated with common subexpression elimination yet, and that could potentially yield some further improvement.

 .. __: https://egraphs-good.github.io/
 .. __: https://vimeo.com/843540328